Skip to content

 Both scramble queries so an ISP cannot read which domains you ask about.
 DoH is the privacy-stronger of the two because it blends in with normal web traffic on port 443.
 For consumer use, pick DoH when given a choice.
 Most browsers and modern operating systems default to DoH when you enable encrypted DNS.

-The cryptography is the same TLS that protects your online banking.
+The cryptography is the same TLS (Transport Layer Security, the protocol behind the padlock icon in your browser) that protects your online banking.
 The underlying hash and key-exchange primitives are covered with interactive demos on Hash Lab.

 Tool 1: Google Public DNS (8.8.8.8)